On this page

 What are common misconceptions about IMM 5566?

-People think the form alone is enough to prove a child's status because it is a statutory declaration, but actually additional evidence is often expected to support the claims made in the form.
+People think the form alone is enough to prove a child's status because it is a statutory declaration, but actually additional supporting evidence is often expected to substantiate the claim.

 Do I need to file IMM 5566 if I'm only updating my address or contact information?

-What happens if I provide incorrect information on IMM 5566?
+Do I need to provide medical information for the child on Form IMM 5566?

 Who is eligible to file IMM 5566?

-You may have the opportunity to sponsor your family members to become permanent residents, allowing them to live, study, and work in Canada.
-Before you begin, it is essential to review the instructions relevant to your specific eligibility category.
+You may have the opportunity to sponsor your family members to become permanent residents of Canada, allowing them to live, study, and work in the country.
+Before you begin, ensure you review the instructions relevant to your specific eligibility category.

 When will IMM 5566 be processed and what is the workflow?